 At the CCI, we specialise in live-cell light microscopy and support our users through the entire process, from experimental design, through image acquisition to post-acquisition analysis.

-All of our systems can be set to maintain sample CO2, temperature and humidity with several capable of maintaining low O2 for hypoxic studies.
+All of our systems can be set to maintain sample CO2, temperature and humidity with most of them capable of maintaining low O2 for hypoxic studies.

 Modern biological imaging produces vast amounts of data.
 At the CCI we have the infrastructure and expertise to be able to support users in everything from short-term storage of a few gigabytes to the long-term storage of terabytes.
 All of which can be made accessible on or off-site.

-We have a suite of dedicated workstations, running a range of software packages (such as Fiji, Matlab and Imaris) that can be used for image analysis and processing.
+We have a suite of dedicated workstations, running a range of software packages (such as Fiji, Matlab, Ilastik and Imaris) that can be used for image analysis and processing.

 We also provide access to a Zegami server which can be used to display or interact with a vast range of datatypes.
 You can see the current pages here or get in touch if you're interested in hosting your own datasets.

-All new users of the facility will be invited to an initial meeting to discuss the needs of the project.
-In most cases this will lead to an uncharged pilot study where the experimental feasibilty of the project is assessed.
+Prior to using the imaging facility, the CCI will arrange an initial meeting to discuss the needs of the project.
+In most cases this will lead to an uncharged pilot study where the experimental feasibility of the project is assessed.

 At this point, the user may wish to proceed with Induction and Training, whereupon they will be taught how to use the equipment.
 Staff will assist users until they are knowledgeable and competent at which point they will be allowed to use the facility independently.